alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/09-what-more.md

 ## Custom serializer

-By default, alova uses localStorage for silentMethod data persistence, so it will call `JSON.stringify` to convert to a string when persisting, but json data only supports basic data types, pure objects and arrays, if you want Serialize special data structures such as Date instances, RegExp instances, functions, and custom class instances.
-Alova supports custom serializers to handle them.
-How to convert it to a data structure supported by json when storing it?
-How to convert to the original object structure.
+By default, alova uses localStorage for silentMethod data persistence, so it will call `JSON.stringify` to convert to a string when persisting, but json data only supports basic data types, pure objects and arrays, if you want to serialize special data structures such as Date, RegExp, functions, and custom class instances.
+Alova supports custom serializers to handle them: you define how to convert them into a JSON-compatible structure when storing, and how to convert them back to the original object structure when reading.

 ```javascript
 const regExpSerializer = {